Skip to content

 The Real Problem With Conversation

 Most advice about being interesting in conversation focuses on mechanics: maintain eye contact, ask open-ended questions, practise active listening, mirror body language.
-This advice is not wrong.
-It is just incomplete.
+This advice isn't wrong; it's just incomplete.

 The real reason most conversations stall is simpler.
 People have nothing interesting to say.

-Not because they are uninteresting people — but because they have not stocked their minds with the kind of material that makes someone pause, lean in, and ask a follow-up question.
+Not because they are uninteresting people – but because they haven't stocked their minds with the kind of material that makes someone pause, lean in, and ask a follow-up question.
 Technique without content is just attentive silence.

 The Power of a Single Surprising Fact